 Understand Wi-Fi standards: It should be obvious that the signal you get is only as good as the service you sign up for, so double-check your ISP before you go ahead and purchase their services.
 Along with this, ensure that the equipment you have is ready to take such internet speed.
 If you upgrade your laptop then make sure you change your router along with it, to keep them at the same level.

-Remove obstructions: In theory the point of Wi-Fi is that it should be accessible anywhere within and around your household – even by your freeloading neighbours (for more about them, see the next point).
-Try to place your router in the centre of the building – if the signal still doesn’t go as far as it needs to, look into a wireless range extender, which retransmits the wireless signal in a different part of the building.
+Remove obstructions: In theory, the point of Wi-Fi is that it should be accessible anywhere within and around your household – even by your freeloading neighbors (for more about them, see the next point).
+Try to place your router in the center of the building – if the signal still doesn’t go as far as it needs to, look into a wireless range extender, which retransmits the wireless signal in a different part of the building.
 Don’t hide your router behind a cupboard or underneath a desk – leaving it out in the open is crucial.

-Reduce interferences: Did you know your microwave may have a detrimental affect on your wireless signal?
-Keeping your router away from appliances helps, but investing in a dual band router isn’t a bad idea.
+Reduce interferences: Did you know your microwave may have a detrimental effect on your wireless signal?
+Keeping your router away from appliances helps, but investing in a dual-band router isn’t a bad idea.

-Secure your network: Nasty neighbours can slow down your internet speed if they can tap into your Wi-Fi.
+Secure your network: Nasty neighbors can slow down your internet speed if they can tap into your Wi-Fi.
 Make sure you secure your Wi-Fi by protecting it with a strong password.